-As Christians, all our actions are to be shaped by love.
+As Christians, all our actions are shaped by love.
 Justice for the poor and the care for God’s creation are cornerstones of our Christian faith.
 If we really want to share the Good News of God, we need to radically change our lifestyles both as churches and as individuals.

-For further resources advice and information contact Martyn Goss on 01392 294924.
+For more information, please contact Martyn Goss on 01392 294924.

 The action group promotes awareness of ecological issues among the communities and churches of Devon and encourages people to take appropriate action to make their lifestyles more sustainable.
 DCGA promotes and brings a Christian perspective to ecological insights and ethical lifestyles within churches and communities.
 Some of the issues DCGA is concerned with include:

 - Creation, faith and worship

 - Local and fairtrade food

 - EcoChurch awards (A Rocha)

 - Environmental Audits